Freddie Mac Standard Deed-in-Lieu

 Borrower Relocation Assistance

-Borrowers who are eligible for a deed-in-lieu, occupy the mortgaged premises, and are not required to make a financial contribution toward the deficiency have the potential to receive up to $3,000 in relocation assistance.
+Borrowers who are eligible for a deed-in-lieu, and who meet the eligibility requirements for relocation assistance, may receive up to $3,000 in relocation assistance.

 The property must be vacant and broom-swept or the relocation assistance is reduced by the cost of cleaning and repair.